aprameya17/Dashtoon-Generative-AI-Assignment/README.md

 # Dashtoon Generative AI Assignment

-This repository contains code for a deep learning model capable of adapting an existing work to resemble the aesthetic of any art.
+This repository contains the code for a deep learning model capable of adapting an existing work to resemble the aesthetic of any art.

 ## Setup and Usage
 1. **Clone the Repository**